meetmakwana19/instogram/ztuts/12_Testing.md

   * Normal testing has QA testing and normal testing.
   * This is API testing.
 * The developer itself tests and not some other tester.
+* So think of it like White Box Testing.

 ## Testing Fundamentals